moengadaniel/sprigcode/README.md

 ## Governance

-Sprigcode uses a BDFL model with `eat-apples` as final authority on project direction, public API design, architecture, and release approval.
+Sprigcode uses a BDFL model with `moengadaniel` as final authority on project direction, public API design, architecture, and release approval.

 See `GOVERNANCE.md`.